-- The cost of alcoholic beverages. - Expenses for anyone other than the faculty member, with the exception of persons providing childcare/dependent care.
+- The cost of alcoholic beverages. - Expenses for anyone other than the faculty member.

 A faculty member's status in the Senior Faculty Development program may affect his or her eligibility for travel funds.
 Please see "Procedure for Senior Faculty Development Program"